 I’ll let you in on a secret.
 If you’re a foodie like me, the J & E Riggin Windjammer sailing is the way to go.
 I watched Chef Annie Mahle create some of the dishes she served us, and I still think she has some magic up her sleeve that I wasn’t able to witness.

-Granted, Chef Annie did have help from a great crew, including her daughter Ella and Chives, who are both pretty masterful in the kitchen from what I could see.
+Granted, Chef Annie did have help from a great team, including her daughter Ella and crew member Chives – both pretty masterful in the kitchen from what I could see.

 Trust me on this.
 Each time that bell rang, we were excited to see what deliciousness Annie had created.